International reactions to the persecution of Uyghurs in China: United States

 In April 2024, US Secretary of State Antony Blinken accused China of continuing to commit genocide against the Uyghurs and other Muslim minorities in Xinjiang.
 Since 2024, Xinjiang has featured less prominently in relations between the US and China.
+The second administration of Donald Trump has mentioned the issue of Uyghurs and Xinjiang much less.

 Asia

 China

 Chinese government officials and many Chinese people state that foreign discourses cast in terms of genocide, human rights abuses, and concentration camps show foreign political bias and ignorance of the facts.
 Academics Steve Tsang and Olivia Cheung write that "the overwhelming majority of people in China reject the Western criticisms and buy into the Xi narrative and consider China’s policy toward the minorities, including the Uyghurs, positive and beneficial".

 China contends that the Gaza war demonstrates the hypocrisy of Western criticisms of China's treatment of Uyghurs.
 According to this view, if Western countries were genuinely concerned about human rights, they would focus instead on the negative humanitarian impact of Israeli military operations in Gaza.
-Following a 2024 statement by US Secretary of State Anthony Blinken which equated the suffering of Muslims in Xinjiang with the suffering of Muslims in Gaza, the Foreign Ministry of the PRC responded, "There is no conflict in Xinjiang, but the conflict is in the Gaza Strip.
+Following a 2024 statement by U.S. Secretary of State Antony Blinken which equated the suffering of Muslims in Xinjiang with the suffering of Muslims in Gaza, the Foreign Ministry of the PRC responded, "There is no conflict in Xinjiang, but the conflict is in the Gaza Strip.
 Muslims in Xinjiang are not suffering from hunger, expulsion, and killing, but the millions of Muslims in the Gaza Strip are suffering from hunger, expulsion, and killing.
 The US should stop playing double standards on human rights ..."

 China has granted scholarships for Indonesian santri to study in the country and promote Beijing's narrative on Xinjiang.

 On 10 August 2018, about 47 Chinese intellectuals and others issued an appeal against what they describe as "shocking human rights atrocities perpetrated in Xinjiang".

 In December 2019, during the anti-government protests in Hong Kong, a mixed crowd of young and elderly people, numbering around 1,000 and dressed in black and wearing masks to shield their identities, held up signs reading "Free Uyghur, Free Hong Kong" and "Fake 'autonomy' in China results in genocide".
 They rallied calmly, waving Uyghur flags and posters.
 The local riot police pepper sprayed demonstrators to disperse the crowd.